project-chip/connectedhomeip/examples/ota-requestor-app/ameba/README.md

    the correct locations
 4. Click **Download** button.

 ## Testing the Example Application

+1. Commission Ameba (ota-requestor-app) using chip-tool

+          $ ./chip-tool pairing ble-wifi 1 <SSID> <PASSWORD> 20202021 3840

-Launch the linux [ota-provider-app](../../ota-provider-app/linux) and provide the SW_IMAGE_FILE
+2. Launch the linux [ota-provider-app](../../ota-provider-app/linux) and provide the SW_IMAGE_FILE

           $ ./chip-ota-provider-app -f ${SW_IMAGE_FILE}

-Commission the ota-provider-app using [chip-tool](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)
+3. Commission the ota-provider-app using [chip-tool](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool)

-    $ ./chip-tool pairing onnetwork 1 20202021

-Input `ATS$` command to start the CHIP ota-requestor task, then use chip-tool to commission it

-    $ ./chip-tool pairing ble-wifi 2 <SSID> <PASSWORD> 20202021 3840
+          $ ./chip-tool pairing onnetwork 2 20202021

+4. Write the Default OTA providers into Ameba

+          $ ./chip-tool otasoftwareupdaterequestor write default-ota-providers '[{"fabricIndex": 1, "providerNodeID": 2, "endpoint": 0}]' 1 0

+5. Configure the ACL of the ota-provider-app to allow access for Ameba

+          $ ./chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": null, "targets": [{"cluster": 41, "endpoint": null, "deviceType": null}]}]' 1235 0

-After commissioning the ota-requestor, use the chip-tool to announce the ota-provider-app to start the OTA process
+6. Use the chip-tool to announce the ota-provider-app to start the OTA process

           $ ./chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0

-The OTA process should include downloading the image, verification of image header, erasing upgraded flash partition, writing to flash and checksum verification
+7. The OTA process should include downloading the image, verification of image header, erasing upgraded flash partition, writing to flash and checksum verification.

+8. Once OTA signature is updated, Ameba will reboot into the new image after 10 seconds countdown.